 ‘Ad’ – any form of advertisement including TV commercials, informercials, public service announcements and promotions not covered by ‘Promotion’.
 This does not include movie trailers and teasers even though they might be aired as a TV commercial.

+‘Dub Card’ – Dub card, generally containing language-specific credit informatio

+‘Rating’ – Rating card

+‘Antipiracy’ – Antipiracy notice (e.g., U.S. DHS warning)

 Other:

 ‘Excerpt’ – An asset that consists primarily of portion or portions of another work or works; for example, something having the ‘isclipof’ or ‘iscompositeof’ relationship.

 ‘Supplemental’ – Material designed to supplement another work.
-For example, and extra associated with a Movie for a DVD.
+For example, an extra associated with a Movie for a DVD.

 ‘Collection’ – A collection of assets not falling into another category.
 For example, a collection of movies.